Quantifying Rare Events in Stochastic Reaction-Diffusion Dynamics Using Tensor Networks: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge Hadrien Vroylandt, Nils Strand, and Luis Pedro Garcia-Pintos for many insightful discussions.
+We gratefully acknowledge Hadrien Vroylandt, Nils Strand, Geyao Gu, and Luis Pedro Garcia-Pintos for many insightful discussions.
 We are also grateful to Miles Stoudenmire, Matthew Fishman, Steven White, and other developers of ITensor, a library for implementing tensor network calculations, upon which this work was built.
+This research was supported in part through the computational resources and staff contributions provided for the Quest high performance computing facility at Northwestern University which is jointly supported by the Office of the Provost, the Office for Research, and Northwestern University Information Technology.
 The material presented in this manuscript is based upon work supported by the National Science Foundation under Grant No.\ 2141385.
 TRG is thankful that Phill Geissler could see this work in a preliminary form, but is deeply saddened that Phill's much-too-soon passing prevented him from sharing more of his wisdom.